 Congenital Sucrase-Isomaltase Deficiency (CSID) is a rare disorder that affects a person’s ability to digest sugars and starches due to absent or low levels of two digestive enzymes, sucrase and isomaltase.

-Congenital Sucrase-Isomaltase Deficiency (CSID) is more common than you think.
+Congenital Sucrase-Isomaltase Deficiency (CSID) may be more common than you think.

 WHAT IS SUCROSE INTOLERANCE?

-Sucrose Intolerance - clinically known as Congenital Sucrase-Isomaltase Deficiency (CSID)
+Sucrose Intolerance Due to Congenital Sucrase-Isomaltase Deficiency (CSID)

 WHAT ARE THE SYMPTOMS?